ncatlab/nlab-content/pages/7/0/4/1/1407/content.md

 1. For both the bosonic string and the superstring the corresponding [[Polyakov action]] has a [gauge anomaly]() for the [[conformal field theory|conformal symmetry]], depending on the [[dimension]] $d$ of [[target space]], and on the strength of the [[dilaton]] background field.
 For vanishing dilaton field this anomaly vanishes exactly for $d = 26$ for the bosonic model, and in $d = 10$ for the [[superstring]].

    For target spaces of these dimensions one speaks of **critical string theory**.
 In as far as string theory is expected to have relevance for physics at all, it is usually expected to be in this critical dimension.
-But also noncritical string models can and have been considered.
+But also [[non-critical string]] models can and have been considered.

 1. Apart from the gauge anomaly, the [[action functional]] of the [[string]]-[[sigma-model]] also in general has an _[anomalous action functional](http://ncatlab.org/nlab/show/quantum+anomaly#AnomalousActionFunctional)_ , for two reasons: